CoolSculpting Vs Liposuction – Which is better?

 In the last part of our complete guide to CoolSculpting we looked at the science behind the treatment.
 In this part we’re going to look at how CoolSculpting compares to liposuction.

 Prior to CoolSculpting being approved by the FDA in 2010, liposuction was considered by many people to be the only option for removing stubborn fat deposits from the body.
-However, now CoolSculpting has been firmly established as a successful and non-invasive spot fat reduction treatment, patients have a decision to make.
+However, now CoolSculpting procedure in Sarasota has been firmly established as a successful and non-invasive spot fat reduction treatment, patients have a decision to make.

 CoolSculpting pros and cons